 Nate’s Grade: B

-Posted on March 24, 2012, in 2012 Movies and tagged book, dark, dystopian, elizabeth banks, jennifer lawrence, josh hutcherson, sci-fi, strong heroine, woody harrelson.
+Posted on March 24, 2012, in 2012 Movies and tagged amandla stenberg, book, dark, dystopian, elizabeth banks, gary ross, jennifer lawrence, josh hutcherson, liam hemsworth, media, sci-fi, stanley tucci, strong heroine, toby jones, wes bentley, woody harrelson.
 Bookmark the permalink.
 Leave a comment.